Post last updated: November 2016

 - Comparison of Local Data Aggregator Submission Services

 - Overview of Moz Local

 - Overview of Whitespark

 - Overview of Advice Local

 Rewind….What are citations and why are they important?

-Citations (aka Online Local Business Directory Listings) are a key part of local search optimization.
+Citations (aka local business listings) are a key part of local search optimization.
 A citation is a mention of your business on a third-party website – typically a local business directory, event site, industry/niche directory or review site.
 These mentions contain your Business’ Name, Address and Phone Number (NAP) but the listing can (and should) contain much more details about your business, like a description of your products or services, business hours, types of payments accepted, images, etc.